 We spent about an hour on the wharf, wandering around and taking photos of the madness that was happening around us.
 The bright uncovered light bulbs hanging on the boats illuminated faces and pockets of action.
 And as the sun rose, the entire scene gradually came into view.

 Those who were pretty comfortable with their photography skills wandered off down one of the busy docks to start shooting photos of the fishermen unloading their catch.
 And those that required more hand-holding followed Etienne around in an attempt to glean some of his photography knowledge.
-He was happy to help in finding good photo opportunities, reviewing composition, and giving feedback.
+He was happy to help in finding good photo opportunities, reviewing compositions, and giving feedback.

 A Quick Stop for Breakfast

 When the madness of the fish market began to die down, we headed into town to grab a quick breakfast.
-Along the way we found ourselves chatting with ladies selling vegetables or butchering meat, all the while snapping away with our cameras as the opportunity arose.
+Along the way, we found ourselves chatting with ladies selling vegetables or butchering meat, all the while snapping away with our cameras as the opportunity arose.

 We ended up at another small coffee shop where we got a caffeine refill, a bathroom break, and enjoyed Vietnamese banh mi sandwiches for breakfast.